A Path Variant of the Explorer Director Game on Graphs: Path Variant on Bipanpositionable Graphs

-In the case where $l$ is odd we similarly have, by the fact that $G$ is bipanpositionable, that for any odd $l$ between $1$ and $\frac{|V(G)|}{2}$ there is a hamiltonian cycle $C$ where $d_C(a,b)=l$.
-Again this implies that we can find paths between $a$ and $b$ along $C$ of both length $l$ and $|V(G)|-l$.
+In the case where $\ell$ is odd we similarly have, by the fact that $G$ is bipanpositionable, that for any odd $\ell$ between $1$ and $\frac{|V(G)|}{2}$ there is a hamiltonian cycle $C$ where $\dist_C(a,b)=\ell$.
+Again this implies that we can find paths between $a$ and $b$ along $C$ of both length $\ell$ and $|V(G)|-\ell$.
 Thus we can clearly find a path of any odd length between $a$ and $c$.
-Thus we have proved that $W$ is a closed set, under the path variant, implying $f_p(G) \le 4$.
+Thus we have proved that $W$ is a path closed set, implying $f_p(G) \le 4$.

 For the lower bound we note that the Director cannot restrict the token to a set with less than $4$ vertices.
-As $G$ is bipartite the smallest possible cycle length is $4$ and thus if the explorer calls a path length of 1 or 2 the director's options, under the rules of the path variant, are identical to those under the distance variant.
-Note that if the explorer begins by calling a path length of $1$ the token must move to a vertex $u$ adjacent to $a$, if the explorer next calls a path length of $2$ the token must again move to yet another vertex $v$.
-Now we simply must show that the explorer can force the token to another vertex.
-Let the explorer call a path length of $1$ again.
-The token cannot move back to $u$ as $d(u,v)=2$.
-If the director moves the token to a vertex other than $a$ we are done, so we may assume the token returns to $a$.
-This implies that $d(a,v)=1$ and thus there is not a path of length $2$ between $a$ and $u$ or $a$ and $v$.
-Therefore, if the explorer calls $2$ once again the token will need to visit a fourth vertex as desired.
+As $G$ is bipartite the smallest possible cycle length is $4$ and thus if the Explorer calls a path length of 1 or 2 the Director's options, under the rules of the path variant, are identical to those under the distance variant.
+Note that if the Explorer begins by calling a path length of $1$ the token must move to a vertex $u$ adjacent to $a$.
+If the Explorer next calls a path length of $2$ the token must again move to yet another vertex $v$.
+Now we simply must show that the Explorer can force the token to another vertex.
+Let the Explorer call a path length of $1$ again.
+The token cannot move back to $u$ as $\dist(u,v)=2$.
+If the Director moves the token to a vertex other than $a$ we are done, so we may assume the token returns to $a$.
+This implies that $\dist(a,v)=1$ and thus there is not a path of length $2$ between $a$ and $u$ or $a$ and $v$.
+Therefore, if the Explorer calls $2$ once again the token will need to visit a fourth vertex as desired.

-Since both the upper and lower bound collapse onto $4$, then we can conclude $f_p(G)=4$ for any bipanpositionable graph.
+Since both the upper and lower bound collapse onto $4$, then we can conclude $f_p(G,v)=4$ for any bipanpositionable graph and any starting vertex $v$.

 \end{proof}